JohnPMills/modern-saturn/content/_index.md

     background_image_position: left bottom
   - type: cta_section
     title: BELONG TO A TEAM
-    content: >
-      We know depression can make you feel isolated.
-It can be helpful to chat with with other people who understand what it's like.
-At Gamers vs.
-      Depression, we just have these discussions and provide this support for each other over a game.
-Whether you play a one off game or join a team, we are all here for the same reason.
     actions:
       - label: BECOME A BETA TESTER
         url: /sign-up